 I am currently an Assistant Professor in Rhetoric and Composition at Wayne State University in Detroit, Michigan.
-This is my twentieth year of teaching composition.
+This is my twenty-first year of teaching composition.
 I’ve served at both the high school and college level, and previously taught in Saginaw, MI; Tempe, AZ; and Auburn Hills, MI.

 My bachelor’s degree in English is from Valparaiso University in Valparaiso, IN.
 My master’s degree in English Composition and Communication is from Central Michigan University, and I earned my Ph.D. in Rhetoric and Composition here at Wayne State.
 In my dissertation, I studied the impact of inquiry-based and reflective teaching and learning strategies on students’ preparation for future learning and development of rhetorical awareness.

 My current projects include researching mentoring practices, writing program values, the attitudes of faculty across disciplines toward writing instruction, rhetorical responsibility, and the ways students inscribe metacognition in reflective writing tasks.
 I’m also a faculty member of the Composition Learning Community.